hduraimurugan/Login_URL_Shortener_FE/README.md

 ## Future Enhancements

-- **Password Reset**: Add functionality to allow users to reset their passwords.
 - **Custom URLs**: Allow users to create custom shortened URLs.
 - **Analytics**: Add tracking for clicks and user activity.